ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

         // Create the message based on the payload JSON var message = new device.Message(payload);

-        // For debugging purposes, write out the message paylod to the console console.log("Sending message: " + message.getData());
+        // For debugging purposes, write out the message payload to the console console.log("Sending message: " + message.getData());

         // Send the message to Azure IoT Hub